How Safe Is a Toddler Loft Bed?

 If you decide against getting a loft bed for your toddler, that's okay!
 These beds can pose a risk for your child and aren't the safest option for the little ones in your life.
 If you're looking for a different way to elevate your toddler's bedroom — we're here to help.

-Our bedding makes bed-making easy, so you don't need to worry about messy bedrooms or frustrated toddlers in the morning.
+Our loft bed bedding makes bed-making easy, so you don't need to worry about messy bedrooms or frustrated toddlers in the morning.
 Keep in mind that Beddy’s products should only be used for children 3 and up.
 Additionally, you should leave at least one side of the zipper bedding unzipped until your child turns 6, allowing them to sleep safely and comfortably.

-Explore our selection of bedding today!
+Explore our selection of zipper bedding today!

 Frequently Asked Questions